 Montecristo White Label Montes (3 5/8 x 24): Montecristo White Label Montes feature a hand-selected Ecuadorian Connecticut shade wrapper and a blend of Dominican and Nicaraguan long fillers.
 This cigarillo offers a well-rounded, rich and creamy smoke at an affordable price.

 Romeo y Julieta Minis (2 7/8 x 20) – These cigarillos are the perfect way to enjoy the flavor and aroma of Romeo y Julieta even when you’re pressed for time.
-Romeo y Julieta Minis offer a well-balanced, mild to medium bodied smoke with a note of sweet spice.
+Romeo y Julieta Minis offer a well-balanced, mellow to medium bodied smoke with a note of sweet spice.
 These cigarillos are handmade in Spain and feature a Colorado Claro wrapper.
-Available in Original and Mild Blue.
+Available in Original and Blue.

 Zino Red Mini (3 ½ x 20): Zino Red Mini cigarillos are handmade in Holland and feature a Brazilian wrapper and Java binder.
 The filler is a blend of tobacco from Brazil, Java, and the French Burley region.

 Calderilla Cigars– These “no-frills” small smokes are our exclusive bargain brand of cigarillos.
 Full of robust flavor, these little stogies boast solid construction and a straight, even burn on every stick.
-Mild and creamy with notes of coffee, nuts, and a slight peppery finish, these stogies are a steal at around 60 cents per stick.
+Mellow and creamy with notes of coffee, nuts, and a slight peppery finish, these stogies are a steal at around 60 cents per stick.